November 8-10, 2019

 Camporee is a weekend campout for troops around the district.
 Patrols compete in various competitions and are judged on leadership, teamwork, skill demonstration and Scout spirit.

-The troop needs to register an approximate head count by September roundtable for planning purposes.
+Step 1: The troop leadership needs to RSVP with estimated numbers by September roundtable for planning purposes.
 Additional Scouts and adults can be added later.

 ||begins 6:00 pm, Friday evening

 Every troop must send a representative to Roundtable, to help plan the camp-o-ree.
 Every troop needs to run a part of the camp-o-ree (e.g., competition) This year’s camp-o-ree promises to challenge the youth leadership, as well as stretching everyone else’s comfort zones.
 These events cannot happen without each Scout’s competitive spirit and participation.
 Competitions will include, but not limited to:

 - Campsite Set-up

 - Scout Spirit

 The BSA's Commitment to Safety is ongoing and we want you to know that the safety of our youth, volunteers, staff, and employees cannot be compromised.
 The Boy Scouts of America puts the utmost importance on the safe and healthy environments for its youth membership.
 The Sam Houston Area Council takes great strides to ensure the safety of its youth as well as the adult volunteer leadership that interacts with them.

 BSA Guide to Safe Scouting policies must be followed.
 All participants must follow Youth Protection Guidelines at all Scouting events.
 Highlights include: